-- 25. The preparation of the South Downs Local Plan has involved extensive consultation.
+- 29. The preparation of the South Downs Local Plan has involved extensive consultation.
 A wide range of bodies and individuals have been invited to participate.
 The Options consultation in Spring 2014 provided opportunity for stakeholders and the public to shape the direction of the Local Plan at an early stage of preparation.
 At the Preferred Options stage, stakeholders and the public were asked their views on the first draft of the Local Plan.
-There has been continuous dialogue with local communities via Parish Councils, and with key bodies through the Duty to Cooperate, throughout the preparation of the Plan. - 26.
+There has been continuous dialogue with local communities via Parish Councils, and with key bodies through the Duty to Cooperate, throughout the preparation of the Plan. - 30.
 A range of methods have been used to maximise involvement in the Local Plan's preparation.
-This included extensive media publicity, close working with parish councils to reach local communities, and a number of roadshow events providing opportunity for the public and stakeholders to speak to planning officers directly. - 27.
+This included extensive media publicity, close working with parish councils to reach local communities, and a number of roadshow events providing opportunity for the public and stakeholders to speak to planning officers directly. - 31.
 The South Downs National Park Authority has taken into account all responses received during these consultation phases.
-A summary of the main issues raised, and how those issues have been addressed in the local plan, is provided in Appendix 3.
+A summary of the main issues raised at Preferred Options (Regulation 18) stage, and how those issues have been addressed in the local plan, is provided in Appendix 3.
+A total of 2,560 individual representations were made pursuant to regulation 20, by a total of 568 organisations and individuals.
+Summaries of main issues raised in those representations are given for each policy or part of the Local Plan in Appendix 4.